ISEP-Projects-JH/AST-Printer/README.md

 # AST-Printer

-A simple **pseudo-C++ parser and AST visualizer**, written in C++ as part of the *Formal Approaches, Languages, and Compilers* course project.
+A simple **pseudo-C++ parser and AST visualizer**, written in C++17 as part of the *Formal Approaches, Languages, and Compilers* course project.

-This tool reads source code written in a simplified C++-like syntax, performs lexical and syntax analysis, builds an **Abstract Syntax Tree (AST)**, and prints the result in a readable tree structure.
+This tool reads source code written in a simplified C++-like syntax,
+performs lexical and syntax analysis, builds an * *Abstract Syntax Tree (AST)**, and prints the result in a readable tree structure.

 ---